 How To Prepare For Your Eye Exam

 Your eyes are precious.
-Our approach is to be as thorough and patient, to offer all the available technology to you and to maximize the time we spend with you to educate you on your condition, treatment options and the best ways to maintain your eyes to last a lifetime.
+Our approach is to be thorough and patient, to offer all available technology to you and to maximize the time we spend with you to educate you on your condition, treatment options and the best ways to maintain healthy eyes so that your sight lasts a lifetime.
 In order to better serve you and make the most of your time with Dr. Sciberras, the following should be adhered to:

 - arrive 15 minutes prior to your appointment time to allow for registration and pretesting

 - if you wear contact lenses, bring them in their case

-- bring your OHIP card, even if you do not expect your exam to be OHIP eligible – if you are under 20 or a senior or a diabetic, you should provide our staff with your OHIP number prior to your initial visit to our office
+- bring your OHIP card – if you are under 20, a senior or have diabetes, please provide your OHIP number prior to your initial visit

-- bring your insurance information with you – it is a good idea to check your vision coverage prior to the date of your exam
+- bring your insurance information with you – it is a good idea to check your vision insurance prior to your exam

 - allow for one hour in your schedule from your appointment time